piyushsingariya/gsoc2021/Readme.md

 ## Organization: CNCF with Layer5

-As a participant of Google Summer of Code 2021, I worked with Layer5 to work on Meshery, introducing many features and rebasing few things on the server-side.
-I helped with adding/enhancing few commands in mesheryctl that helps in managing Filters, Patterns, Performance Results and Profiles, Environment checking etc. I also setup Unit and Integration Testing for mesheryctl by testing the cobra commands with recording their expected behavior and output in multiple scnearios, stored in golden files.
-I worked with consolidating multiple handlers on the server-side and also changing them in the whole project.
+As a participant of Google Summer of Code 2021, I worked with Layer5 to work on Meshery, introducing many features and rebasing a few things on the server-side.
+I helped with adding/enhancing a few commands in mesheryctl that helps in managing Filters, Patterns, Performance Results and Profiles, Environment checking, etc. I also set up Unit and Integration Testing for mesheryctl by testing the cobra commands with recording their expected behavior and output in multiple scenarios, stored in golden files.
+I worked with consolidating multiple handlers on the server side and also changing them in the whole project.

 Here I have mentioned my goals and contributions!

 ### Goals: Meshery CLI
 - Adding a new command to meshery's cli tool, i.e. mesheryctl for performance profiles and result management
 - Introduction of Unit Testing and Integration testing for Cobra commands of cli tool, mesheryctl.
-- Introducing health-checks for environemt checking of pre/post-deployment of meshery server
+- Introducing health-checks for environment checking of pre/post-deployment of meshery server
 - Adding a new command to meshery's cli tool, i.e. mesheryctl for managing web-assembly filters

 ### Goals: Meshery Server